 Costa Rica will begin economic re-opening on August 9.
-San Jose’s Juan Santamaria airport and Liberia Airport to reopen to some flights on 1 August.
+San Jose’s Juan Santamaria airport and Liberia Airport resumed flights on 1 August.
 From 1 August 2020 entry restrictions are relaxed to allow citizens and residents of Canada, the EU, Schengen Zone and the UK to enter Costa Rica.
 Costa Rica to allow flights from all other Central American countries from 15 October.
 All arrivals need to present a negative COVID-19 test upon entry.
 Costa Rica has opened its air borders to U.S. travelers.
 Residents of Connecticut, Maine, Maryland, New Hampshire, New Jersey, New York, Vermont, Virginia and Washington, D.C., can now enter Costa Rica.
 As of 15 September, residents from Colorado, Massachusetts and Pennsylvania may also travel to Costa Rica.

-All land, air and maritime borders were closed on march 22.
+There are a limited number of commercial flights operating to and from the country.
 Land and maritime borders are still closed, however, air travel is authorized effective July 1.
 All passengers are required to self-quarantine for 14 days upon arrival.
 You’ll also need to complete the DDVA (air travel declaration) form prior to arrival at a cost of 2000 XOF Domestic flights resumed on July 26.
 International flights resumed from 1 July on a limited number of routes.
-The state of emergency has been extended to 31 August.
+Domestic flights are also available.
+A State of Emergency remains in effect.

 All EU/EEA nationals or those holding permanent residence in EU/EEA countries can enter Croatia without any restrictions.
 Other foreigners including U.S citizen may enter for tourism, important matters or business as long as proof is provided.
 Croatia has lifted mandatory self-isolation and quarantine restrictions for those entering and instead, travelers are provided a Pamphlet with Instructions to follow for 14 days.
 Passengers in transit may travel through the Republic of Croatia provided that it is possible to enter or transit through the neighboring countries.
 Third country nationals are still subject to restrictions: they can enter Croatia for business or tourism reasons only.
 New mitigation measures have been announced that will go into effect on October 27.
 These include limitations on public gatherings to 50, social distancing of 2 meters indoors and 1.5 meters outdoors and prohibition of gatherings to last over midnight.

 Starting June 1, commercial flights resumed with a limited capacity.
 Land border with Peru and Columbia remain closed and flights to the Galapagos remain suspended.
 All arriving passengers are required to have results of a PCR test or else immediately get tested at the airport.
 Returning citizens are required to self-quarantine for 14 days while non-citizens need to quarantine at a government facility.
 The Ecuadorean Ministry of Health issued an emergency extension of 90 days (Acuerdo 57) on 13 September 2020.
 Shops, supermarkets, restaurants and banks can operate at 50% capacity; cinemas and theatres at 30% capacity; and public transportation at 50% capacity.

 Borders reopen for international flights into El Salvador International Airport on 19 September.
 Foreign nationals are not allowed to enter the country and only diplomats, residents and citizens can enter.
 The Government of El Salvador has reported that they United Airlines and Avianca will offer humanitarian flights for U.S citizens and Lawful Permanent Residents.
 Anyone who arrives will need to prevent proof of a negative PCR test taken not more than 72 hours before arrival.
 The country has begun its "economic re-opening plan" and many businesses have resumed operation.
 However, facial coverings are required in public and large gatherings not recommended.

 Starting June 1, Estonia allows entry to people with no COVID-19 symptoms from the European Union, members of the Schengen area, U.K and Northern Ireland.
 The list has grown to include Canada, Algeria, Georgia, Japan, Montenegro, Morocco, New Zealand, Serbia, Rwanda, South Korea, Tunisia, Uruguay and Thailand.
 Travelers from these countries are not required to undergo quarantine.
 On August 3, Estonia introduced a two-week quarantine on people arriving in Estonia from: Andorra, Austria, Belgium, Bulgaria, Croatia, Czech Republic, France, Malta, Monaco, Luxembourg, Portugal, Romania, Spain, Sweden and Switzerland.
 From 24 August Estonia has added the UK to the list of countries from which arrivals are required to self-isolate for 14 days.

 The country is in partial lockdown and all its borders are closed.
 There are no international flights to and from Eswatini at present.
 Only returning citizens are allowed to enter as long as they provide a negative COVID-19 test taken no more than 72 hours before departure.
 You may also be required to undergo a 14 day quarantine in a government facility Restaurants are operating at limited capacity and public transportation is also regulated.

-French Polynesia ihas suspended entry of non-resident travelers to French Polynesia.
+French Polynesia has suspended entry of non-resident travelers to French Polynesia.
 However, all cruise ship visits and stop-overs are suspended.
 Anyone arriving in the country who is not a resident will be held in quarantine until they can return to their country of origin.
 Travelers will also need to register on the Polynesian Electronic Travel Information System (ETIS) and provide the receipt at check-in.
 Most stores and service providers are open and all social gatherings are permitted without restrictions on numbers of people.

 Beginning July 1, commercial air travel may resume with two international flights per airline per week.
 Gabon's land and sea borders remain closed.
 If you do travel to Gabon, you will be required to quarantine for 15 days in a government facility, or in another facility arranged by your place of work.
 The country still has domestic restrictions in place including social distancing and hygiene requirements.
 European tourists, business travelers will not be granted visas after EU excludes country from ‘safe list’.
 There is a daily curfew from 8 pm to 5 am and everyone must wear a mask in public areas.
 A curfew is in effect from 8 p.m. to 5 a.m.

 Kotoka International Airport reopened on 1 September.
 Commercial flights are now operating to and from Ghana on a limited number of routes.
 Land and sea borders remain closed..
 However, domestic flights are allowed to fly.
 On arrival all passengers will be subject to a mandatory COVID-19 test at Kotoka International airport.
 The test is understood to be an antigen test and it will be conducted before baggage is collected at a cost of $150 per passenger.
 Although there are no current movement restrictions within Ghana, face masks are required in public.
 Religious services may take place at 25% attendance.

 The Maurice Bishop International Airport re-opened on July 1 for charter flights only.
 Regional commercial flights are scheduled to commence on July 15 and flights from U.K, Europe and Canada may resume on August 1.
 All arriving passengers should present proof of a negative COVID-19 test and comply with a 14-day quarantine at a designated facility .
 Domestic restrictions are gradually being lifted and recreational facilities like beaches and gyms are open under restrictions.
 Wearing face masks is required in all public areas and 6ft social distancing measures remain.

 Guernsey has reached phase five of it's COVID-19 lock down which includes accepting visitors on the island.
 Arriving passengers are categorized according to their country of origin.
 Those from 'Group A' countries' are required to self-quarantine for 14 days.
 Group B arriving passengers can either self-isolate for 14 days or isolate for 7 days and take a test.
 Group C categories are not required to take any test or undergo any quarantine.
 The only countries categorized as Group C are The Isle of Man and Jersey and the UK.
 These restrictions will remain in place until October.